Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 4

 - Seattle has six points (2-11-2) when scoring two goals this season.

-- Seattle has scored a single power-play goal in 32 games this season and has registered 45 points from those matchups.
+- The Kraken have earned 104 points in their 61 games with three or more goals scored.

-- When it outshoots its opponent this season, Seattle has posted a record of 36-18-4 (76 points).
+- This season, Seattle has capitalized on a lone power-play goal in 32 games has a record of 21-8-3 in those matchups.

 |Stars Rank